a-hr/AniTorrent/README.md

 - Upload schedule for all of the fansubs, covering most of the airing shows.
 - More to come: fav list, themes, MAL account linking...

+## Changelog

+- Updated Schedule: clicking on a show will retrieve its episodes for the selected fansub.
+- General bugfixes:
+  - The app will check for a running WebUI server and launch it on background if needed.
+  - Existence of download path is checked on startup to prevent errors during downloading.
+- Future updates:
+  - Support for episode streaming without downloading (`VLC`).
+  - 2 new fansubs: HorribleSubs (huge amount of old series) and Judas.

 ## Supported Systems

 - Windows